maholli/lab64/pcb/stencils/README.md

   <img width="700" src="https://github.com/maholli/lab64/blob/master/pcb/stencils/images/5.PNG">
 </p>

 10. For the trotec, it's important your stencil design doesn't contain any lines (or edges) that run parallel to the axis of movement.
-Therefore, select the entire design again (Ctrl +A), and left click once on any line of your board to change the bounding-box transform mode to rotation.
-Hover your mouse above one of the small white boxes located at the corners of your selected board.
+Therefore, select the entire design again (Ctrl +A), and left click once on any line in your design to change the bounding-box from "transform" mode to "rotation" mode.
+Hover your mouse above one of the small white boxes located at the corners of your design.
 The cursor should change into a rotation symbol.
 While still holding Ctrl, click and drag the mouse to the left in order to rotate the design 45 degrees.
-Unless your board contains components at odd angles, your design should now look similar to Figure 6.
+Unless your board contains components at odd angles, your design should now look similar to the design above.
 	>NOTE: Many of the footprints have been removed from the design in shown above to allow for soldering of only a portion of the board.

 11. After rotating, the design is now larger than the Inkscape canvas.
-To fix this, go to FILE -> Document Properties (Shift + Ctrl + D) and increase the Width and Height values to exceed the blue board outline by about 0.5 inch.
+To fix this, go to FILE -> Document Properties (Shift + Ctrl + D) and increase the Width and Height values to exceed the blue board outline by about at least 0.5 inch.

 12. Close the Document Properties windows (**NOT the main Inkscape window**) and position the design in the middle of the canvas by selecting all (Ctrl + A) and left-click dragging.